saltstack/salt-windows-msi/README.md

 E.g. (2016, 11, 0, 0, '', 0, 461, u'g723699f')

-The msi installer holds these in DisplayVersion and InternalVersion. msi rules demand that the major version of the InternalVersion must be smaller than 265, therefore only the "short year" is used for the major InternalVersion.
+The msi properties `DisplayVersion` and `InternalVersion` store these values.

+msi rules demand that the major version of the InternalVersion must be smaller than 265, therefore only the "short year" is used for the major InternalVersion.